 We represented the largest creditor of a California municipality and obtained a dismissal of its chapter 9 case and a issuance of writ of mandate following mediation.

-In early 2012, Susheel Kirpalani, the Chairperson of our Group, served as Examiner in the chapter 11 cases of Dynegy Holdings LLC and its affiliated debtors and debtors in possession.
-The Court also appointed Mr. Kirpalani to serve as a Chapter 11 Plan Mediator.
-As Examiner, Susheel led a team of over 30 professionals and issued a comprehensive report ahead of schedule regarding potential claims and causes of action arising out of various pre-petition transactions.
-As Mediator, he successfully negotiated a settlement among the numerous parties-in-interest which facilitated emergence from chapter 11 pursuant to a plan filed with the court in July 2012.
+In early 2012, one of our partners served as Examiner in the chapter 11 cases of Dynegy Holdings LLC and its affiliated debtors and debtors in possession.
+The Court also appointed him to serve as a chapter 11 Plan Mediator.
+As counsel to the Examiner, we fielded a team of over 30 attorneys and issued a comprehensive report ahead of schedule regarding potential claims and causes of action arising out of various pre-petition transactions.
+The case was successfully resolved as a result of mediation, facilitating emergence from chapter 11.

-We represented a group of contractually subordinated creditors challenging confirmation of the senior secured creditors; plan in this involuntary chapter 11 case.
-The senior secured creditors’ plan would have wiped out all junior creditors, including our clients.
+We represented a group of contractually subordinated creditors challenging confirmation of the senior secured creditors’ plan in this involuntary chapter 11 case.
+The senior secured creditors’ plan would have erased the claims of all junior creditors, including our clients.
 To that end, we achieved a significant victory when the court found that the senior secured creditors’ valuation expert was not qualified to testify, resulting in adjournment of the senior secured creditors’ plan.

 We represented Washington Mutual, Inc. in litigation in its chapter 11 cases, asserting more than $10 billion in avoidance actions against JPMorgan Chase Bank (“JPMC”) and seeking turnover of more than $4 billion in funds on deposit with JPMC.
 Our efforts in defeating the assertions of JPMC and the Federal Deposit Insurance Corp. (“FDIC”) that the Bankruptcy Court was precluded from exercising jurisdiction over such actions under FIRREA’s jurisdictional bar contributed materially to a very favorable settlement among and between JPMC, FDIC, the Creditors’ Committee. and other creditor constituents valued by the debtors at $6.1 billion to $6.8 billion (including the receipt of approximately $4 billion in cash deposits free and clear).
 We continue to represent the Liquidation Trust established pursuant to WMI’s confirmed chapter 11 plan.